 Paramedic Program Admissions and Application

-Applications are accepted on a first-come, first-serve basis.
-Contact Carole Sakach (email@example.com) to submit required documents (above) and complete registration.
+Applications are accepted on a first-come, first-serve basis. contact the EMS Office to submit required documents (above) and complete registration.

 Paramedic cohorts start year-round.
 Please review our

 class schedule to find a class that works for you.
-The program offers several course formats to help meet the needs of all our students (availability of formats varies).
-Once students choose a format, they must continue in that course format through the remainder of the program.
+The program offers several cohorts to help meet the needs of all our students (availability of cohort varies).
+Once students choose a cohort, they must continue with that cohort and in that format through the remainder of the program.